talkjs/tutorials/how-to-delete-a-conversation/how-to-delete-a-conversation.md

 - An existing TalkJS project using the [JavaScript Chat SDK](https://talkjs.com/docs/Reference/JavaScript_Chat_SDK/).
 See our [Getting Started guide](https://talkjs.com/docs/Getting_Started/) for an example of how to set this up.
 - An installation of [Node.js](https://nodejs.org/) along with the [npm](https://www.npmjs.com/) package manager.
 We’ll use this to create our backend server.

 We’ll build up the feature step by step in the following sections.
-If you would rather see the complete example code, see the Github repo for this tutorial.
+If you would rather see the complete example code, see the [GitHub repo](https://github.com/talkjs/talkjs-examples/tree/master/howtos/how-to-delete-a-conversation) for this tutorial.

-!!add Github repo link

-## Add a 'Delete' conversation action
+## Add a delete option to the menu

+First, we need add a way to trigger the delete action in the frontend.
 You can configure which actions a user is able to take based on their [user role](https://talkjs.com/docs/Reference/Concepts/Roles/).
-In this example we'll apply a custom conversation action to the `"default"` role.
+In this example we'll apply a custom conversation action to the "default" role.

-In the **Roles** tab of the TalkJS dashboard, select the **default** role option.
+In the **Roles** tab of the TalkJS dashboard, select the "default" role option.
 In the **Custom conversation actions** section, add a new custom conversation action with a **Name** of "delete" and a **Label** of "Delete conversation".
-The name will be the event name we'll listen for in our event handler, while the label is what will show up in the chat UI.
+The name will be used in our code, while the label is what appears in the UI:

+!! add 1-conversation-actions-dashboard.jpg

-If you're using TalkJS's default theme, you should now see a new **Delete conversation** option in the menu at the top of your conversation:
+If you're using a preset theme, you should now see a new **Delete conversation** option in the menu at the top of your conversation:

-!! add 1-delete-conversation-ui.jpg
+!! add 2-delete-conversation-ui.jpg

-If you're using a legacy theme, or customised a theme before the custom conversation actions feature was released, you'll need to add this menu to your theme before it will show up.
+If you're using a legacy theme, or customized a theme before the custom conversation actions feature was released, you'll need to add this menu to your theme before it will show up.
 See [our docs](https://talkjs.com/docs/Features/Customizations/Conversation_Actions/#the-action-menu-does-not-show-up) for details on how to edit the theme.

-## Handle the 'Delete' conversation action event
+## Listen for the "Delete conversation" event

-Next, listen for the new custom conversation action using the [`onCustomConversationAction` method](https://talkjs.com/docs/Reference/JavaScript_Chat_SDK/Chatbox/#Chatbox__onCustomConversationAction) in TalkJS's JavaScript SDK.
+Next, listen for your new conversation action using the [`onCustomConversationAction` method](https://talkjs.com/docs/Reference/JavaScript_Chat_SDK/Chatbox/#Chatbox__onCustomConversationAction) in TalkJS's JavaScript SDK.

-As a first test, add the following to your `index.html` file:
+As a test, add the following to your TalkJS code:

 ```js
 inbox.onCustomConversationAction("delete", (event) => {